This blog was updated on 22 July 2019

 The Red Cross has been working in North Kivu since Ebola was first found there in August 2018.

-We are now working with 700 volunteers, many of whom help in their own communities, so people may be more likely to believe them.
+We are now working with 800 volunteers in the area, many of whom help in their own communities, so people may be more likely to believe them.

 So far, they have shared vital information about how to stay safe with an incredible 904,800 people.